Embudo Creek

 Long Rapid

 This is one of those aptly named rapids.
 The start of the rapid is very ambiguous, essentially at some point you will have noticed the continuous Class IV just got a hell of a lot burlier!
 About a mile of non-stop Class V later you will come to something resembling a pool, this could be considered the end of Long Rapid.
-This is the deepest part of the Embudo Gorge, if you swim here you are SCREWED!
+This is the deepest part of the Embudo Gorge and swimming is not an option.

 This is an impressive rapid, distinctly steeper than anything else in the upper gorge.
-However, of the big rapids I would rate this one the easiest.
+However, of the big rapids it is one of the easier ones.
 It starts off with a nice boof at the entrance, then power left to miss an undercut, then a left to right move as you lose some elevation.

 MJ Falls

-You can almost see MJ Falls from CheeseGrater Falls, they are seperated by about 3 rapids.
+You can almost see MJ Falls from CheeseGrater Falls, they are separated by about 3 rapids.
 MJ has a pushy twisting entrance with a stout hole at the bottom.

 Rio De Las Trampas